Go to Everything/Type

 This command combines two different features:

-- Go to Everything, which appears first, allows you to navigate to the following destinations: types, symbols, files, recent files, metadata tokens, and recently viewed methods.
+- Go to Everything, which appears first, allows you to navigate to the following destinations: types, symbols, files, string literals in source and textual files, recent files, metadata tokens, and recently viewed methods.
 The list of suggestions appears as soon as you invoke this feature and initially includes your recent files and navigated items.

 - Go to Type, which appears the second time you press Ctrl+N or invoke the command from the menu, allows you to navigate to any type.